 My colleague at GHT, Senior Associate Brian Redder, notes that occupancy sensors have recently been utilized to control HVAC systems as well.
 When a space is unoccupied, the sensor allows the temperature to drift a few degrees higher on warm days or lower on cold days – just enough to impact energy use without causing significant discomfort to an occupant that enters the space.
 The sensor will quickly return the space to the designated set point, or to the temperature requested on the connected thermostat control, when the space becomes occupied.

 These subtle control changes can yield significant energy savings.
 They may seem insignificant on a zone-by-zone basis, but when applied over tens or hundreds of thousands of square footage, the cost benefits can quickly add up in the form of reduced electric utility bills.
 Have you used occupancy or vacancy sensors on a recent project?
-Let us know how the energy use was impacted in the comments below.
+Let us know.